Azure-Samples/communication-services-java-quickstarts/CallAutomation_OutboundCalling/README.md

           For e.g. "+1425XXXAAAA"
     - `basecallbackuri`: Base url of the app.
 For local development use dev tunnel url.
     - `cognitiveServiceEndpoint`: Cognitive Service Endpoint.
+    - `targetTeamsUserId`: (Optional) update field with the Microsoft Teams user Id you would like to add to the call.
+See [Use Graph API to get Teams user Id](../../../how-tos/call-automation/teams-interop-call-automation.md#step-2-use-the-graph-api-to-get-microsoft-entra-object-id-for-teams-users-and-optionally-check-their-presence).

 ### Setup and host your Azure DevTunnel